Overview

 </body>

-Add a container element on your page and render the
+Add a container element on your page and render the Crypto.com Pay button in it.

-function creates a new pending payment in the Crypto.com Pay server by providing details of the purchase as arguments.
+Then implement the createPayment function.
+This function will be invoked when the customer clicks on the Crypto.com Pay button.
+The action.payment.create function creates a new pending payment in the Crypto.com Pay server by providing details of the purchase as arguments.
 See Create a payment for reference and the list of arguments you can pass in.

-Once Crypto.com Pay approves the payment, the checkout window will indicate that the payment has been approved and the onApprove
+Then implement the onApprove function.
+Once Crypto.com Pay captures the payment, the checkout window will indicate that the payment has been captured and the onApprove function will be called.

-Checkout Page Redirection
+Checkout - Page Redirection

-If you prefer a solution that has minimal impact to your user interface design, you may use your existing checkout interface and redirect to Crypto.com payment page when customers submit your checkout form.
+If you prefer a solution that has minimal impact to your user interface design, you may use your existing checkout interface, and redirect to Crypto.com payment page when customers submit your checkout form.
 Once the payment is made, the payment page will redirect back to your store to finish your order flow.

 Step 1: Register Crypto.com Pay Developer Access